weimeilin79/rpg-rag/instructions/module-one/04-event_driven.md

 ```
 ![Redpanda Connect Config](../images/lambda-config-code.png)

+This configuration file is designed for Redpanda Connect, specifically using a data processing pipeline to route and process messages in an event-driven architecture.
+Here’s a detailed explanation of each section of the configuration:
+- processors with mapping that decodes the base64-encoded value from the input record and assigns it to the root of the document for further processing.
+- The output defines where and how to send the processed data base on who the NPC is.

 ### Add Environment Variable to Lambda Function
 - In the function's configuration, go to the "Configuration" tab.
 - Scroll down to the "Environment variables" section.